MortenGregersen/Bagbutik/README.md

 In Apple's OpenAPI spec and documentation the `associatedErrors` is not mentioned in `meta` property (last checked 12/1/23).
 But it is observed when creating a `ReviewSubmissionItem` with an `AppStoreVersion` fails.

-#### **FB13540097**: Almost all of the schemas ending in “WithoutIncludesResponse” has wrong "data" type

-* Submitted: January 14th 2024.
-* Confirmed by Apple: January 31st 2024

-**Title:** App Store Connect API Spec and Docs has wrong schema ref for the "data" property on almost all of the schemas ending in “WithoutIncludesResponse”

-##### Description

-Almost all of the schemas ending in “WithoutIncludesResponse” has a wrong schema ref for the “data” property.
-This is both the case in the OpenAPI Spec and the Docs on developer.apple.com.

-As an example, the data property of “BetaTestersWithoutIncludesResponse” refer to the schema “Build”, but when I do a request to the “/v1/betaGroups/{id}/betaTesters” endpoint, all of the items in the “data” of the JSON is of type “BetaTester”.
-The docs says the same: https://developer.apple.com/documentation/appstoreconnectapi/BetaTestersWithoutIncludesResponse

 #### **FB13701181**: App Store Connect API Spec is missing "DEVELOPER_ID_APPLICATION_G2" type for the Certificate Type schema

 * Submitted: March 28th 2024.